tooploox/holo/Input documentation/VTK_Input_data_specification.md

 ```

-## Body data
+## Anatomical (mesh) data

 Two fields are required; **POINTS** and **CELLS**.

--   **POINTS** are all the vertices that are defining the mesh in that particular frame.
+-   **POINTS** defines vertices positions the mesh in one particular frame.
 No additional vertices should be found there.
 A vertex is defined by 3 floats, corresponding to its x, y and z coordinates in that particular order.
 Additionally:

-	-  The number after the POINTS flag indicates number of vertices in a mesh.
+	- The integer number after the POINTS flag indicates number of vertices in a mesh.
 	- There should be only one vertex per line.
 	- Number and order of vertices between frames is not supposed to change.

--   **CELLS** define mesh facets.
-Currently we are supporting two types of topology - lines and triangles.
-A facet is defined first by a number of points which it consists of and then a list of indexes, indicating the vertices which belong to the facet.
+-   **CELLS** defines mesh facets.
+Currently we support two types of topology -- lines and triangles.
+A facet is defined first by the number of connected points which it consists of and then a list of indexes, indicating the vertices which belong to the facet.
 Furthermore:

 	- The number after the CELLS flag indicates number of facets in a mesh.
 	- There should be only one facet per line.